-Member Care Administrative Assistant – The Member Care Administrative Assistant ensures timely and accurate administrative support for assistant pastor and assists in office responsibilities.
+Member Care Administrative Assistant – The Member Care Administrative Assistant ensures timely and accurate administrative support for the assistant pastor and assists in-office responsibilities.

 Men’s Ministry Coordinator – The Men’s Ministry Coordinator is responsible for the coordination of programs that support the spiritual development of male church members.

-Office Manager – The Office Manager is responsible for the day-to-day operation of church office and front desk.
-This includes ensuring a smooth running office according to church policies and procedures.
+Office Manager – The Office Manager is responsible for the day-to-day operation of the church office and front desk.
+This includes ensuring a smooth-running office according to church policies and procedures.

 Receptionist – The Receptionist greets all callers and guests promptly and courteously.